He Couldn't Take It

 He Couldn't Take It is a 1933 American comedy film directed by William Nigh and starring Ray Walker, Virginia Cherrill and George E. Stone.
 The script was written by Dore Schary and George Waggner and was made for Monogram Pictures.

+Plot

+The film follows Jimmy Kelly, a hot-tempered man who struggles to keep a steady job.
+He eventually finds work as a process server, where one assignment leads him to serve legal papers on a gangster and uncover a criminal conspiracy.
+At the same time, Jimmy tries to prevent his long-suffering girlfriend from going on vacation with her flirtatious employer.